 administrative expenses.
-General and administrative expenses increased from \$1.2 million for the three months ended September 30, 1998 to \$2.5 million for the three months ended September 30, 1999, an increase of \$1.3 million.
-This increase was due primarily to the hiring of additional finance, information technology and legal and administrative personnel and professional fees.
+General and administrative expenses increased from \$1.6 million for the three months ended December 31, 1998 to \$2.8 million for the three months ended December 31, 1999, an increase of \$1.2 million.
+General and administrative expenses increased from \$2.8 million for the six months ended December 31, 1998 to \$5.3 million for the six months ended December 31, 1999, an increase of \$2.5 million.
+This increase was due primarily to the hiring of additional finance, information technology and legal and administrative personnel and increased professional fees.

-Interest and
+Interest

-other income, net.
-Interest and other income, net increased from \$0.2 million for the three months ended September 30, 1998 to \$1.7 million for the three months ended September 30, 1999, an increase of \$1.5 million.
-The increase was due to increased interest income earned as a result of the increased amount of cash and cash equivalents, short-term investments and long-term investments from the net proceeds we received from our initial public offering in April 1999.
+and other income, net.
+Interest and other income, net increased from \$81,000 of expense for the three months ended December 31, 1998 to \$3.7 million of income for the three months ended December 31, 1999, an increase of \$3.8 million.
+Interest and other income, net increased from \$94,000 of income for the six months ended December 31, 1998 to \$5.4 million of income for the six months ended December 31, 1999, an increase of \$5.3 million.
+The increase was due to increased interest income earned as a result of the increased amount of cash and cash equivalents, short-term investments and long-term investments from the net proceeds we received from our initial public offering in April 1999 and our secondary public offering in October 1999 and due to decreased interest expense as a result of the payment in full of notes payable and capital lease obligations.

-Provision for
+Provision

-income taxes.
+for income taxes.
 We incurred significant operating losses for all fiscal years from inception through June 30, 1999.
-We recorded an effective tax rate of 30% for the three months ended September 30, 1999.
-The provision for income taxes consists primarily of foreign taxes, state income taxes and federal alternative minimum taxes.
+We recorded effective tax rates of approximately 35% and 33% for the three and six months ended December 31, 1999, respectively.
+The provision for income taxes consists primarily of federal taxes, foreign taxes and state income taxes.
 Our effective tax rate is lower than the combined federal and state statutory rates primarily due to the utilization of net operating loss carryforwards and other credit carryforwards offset by the impact of foreign taxes.
 FASB Statement No. 109 provides for the recognition of deferred tax assets if realization of such assets is more likely than not.
 Based upon the weight of available evidence, which includes our historical operating performance and the reported cumulative net losses in all prior years, we have provided a full valuation allowance against our net deferred tax assets as the future realization of the tax benefit is not sufficiently assured.
 We intend to evaluate the realizability of the deferred tax assets on a quarterly basis.